alordash/already/README.md

 }
 ```

-Run your application, change code of hot-reloaded function and rebuild library using `cargo build --lib`.
-You should see
+Run your application, change the code of this function and rebuild your library using `cargo build --lib`.
+The function
-that function is behaving differently.
+behavior will change without application restart.

-For more information about features and caveats of `hotcode` refer to [crate documentation](https://docs.rs/hotcode).
+For more information about `hotcode` features refer to [crate documentation](https://docs.rs/hotcode).

 ## Examples